Hong Kong has one of the most active property markets globally where office space prices in the CBD capture most of the headlines.

 Wan Chai is a popular option as it’s located just next to the Hong Kong Convention and Exhibition Center, parks, hotels, and office towers.

 Causeway Bay is a developed area and popular among shoppers.
-Here, you’ll find plenty of companies that operate in the hospitality, entertainment, tourism, and retail industry.
+You’ll find plenty of companies that operate in the hospitality, entertainment, tourism, and retail industry.

 The same as it goes in Singapore, property taxes are generally lower when acquiring commercial property in Hong Kong.